-A powerhouse in restructuring, M&A, private equity, and litigation, Weil, Gotshal & Manges has long been one of the world’s leading law firms.
-The firm has pioneered major areas of law, such as corporate governance, private equity, and bankruptcy and restructuring, and Weil has been a fixture at the top of law firm rankings, including those compiled by The American Lawyer and Chambers USA.
-For instance, Weil ranks among the top 10 most profitable firms in the latest AmLaw 100 list.
+A powerhouse in restructuring, M&A, private equity, and litigation, Weil, Gotshal & Manges LLP has long been one of the world’s leading law firms.
+The firm has pioneered major areas of law, such as corporate governance, private equity, and bankruptcy and restructuring.

 To New York and Beyond

-Weil was founded in New York in 1931 and has been located in New York’s iconic General Motors Building since the building opened in 1968, overlooking the city’s playground, Central Park, from its newly renovated digs.
-With approximately 1,100 lawyers, the firm has offices spanning three continents and seven countries, and it continues to be one of the highest-grossing law firms in the world.
+Weil was founded in New York in 1931 and has been located in New York’s iconic General Motors Building since the building opened in 1968, overlooking the city’s playground, Central Park.
+With approximately 1,100 lawyers, the firm has offices spanning three continents and six countries, and it continues to be one of the highest-grossing law firms in the world.